opendatateam/udata/CONTRIBUTING.md

 ### Merging

-When the PR has been approved (at least once), you are free to merge it in master.
+When the PR has been approved (at least once), you are free to merge it in main.
 We have a squash & merge strategy and pay attention to having a clean commit message.
 You can then delete the branch.
 If linked with an issue, the issue should be closed automatically.